 National Grid is proposing significant rate hikes for both gas and electric utility service, and the Rhode Island Public Utilities Commission (PUC) will be deciding on these increases.
-In return for these rate increases, National Grid wants to invest in more natural gas infrastructure, marrying Rhode Island to fossil fuels for the next 30 years – at least.
 Right now, in a series of meetings taking place across the state of Rhode Island, the public is being invited to present their opinions.

 Here’s a list of upcoming meetings: